Save the following information on your phone in case of an emergency.

 If the incident involves a society or sports club, and if you feel it is appropriate, you may wish to talk to the committee of that society or sports team.

-The full range of possible sanctions is available in section 16 of the Regulations as to the Discipline of Students
+The full range of possible sanctions is available in section 16 of the Regulations as to the Discipline of Students.

-Similarly, if you report an allegation of misconduct by a member of University staff, Human Resources (HR) will take a lead on investigating your report.
+If you report an allegation of misconduct by a member of University staff, Human Resources (HR) will take a lead on investigating your report.
 It is likely that as a first step you will be invited to meet with them to discuss your case and to establish the details of the incident/behaviour before an investigation is initiated.

-It is important to be aware that University investigations are limited to investigating ‘misconduct’, only the Police are able to investigate from a criminal perspective.
+It’s important to be aware that University investigations are limited to investigating ‘misconduct’, only the Police are able to investigate from a criminal perspective.